voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 All New South Wales electors are eligible for membership.
 They may join Flux NSW by joining the federal Flux party.
-Membership applications are submitted through Flux AUS’s website, at https://voteflux.org; members may opt out of inclusion of state or federal membership through the website membership portal.
+Membership applications are submitted through Flux AUS's website, at https://voteflux.org; members may opt out of inclusion of state or federal membership through the website membership portal.
 Membership to Flux NSW is automatic for qualified applicants registering for Flux AUS.
 Each member is required